 PM returns home from Munich

-Prime Minister Sheikh Hasina arrived in Dhaka this morning after wrapping up her three-day official visit to attend Munich Security Conference-2024.
+Prime Minister Sheikh Hasina arrived in Dhaka yesterday morning after wrapping up her three-day official visit to attend Munich Security Conference-2024.

 The flight departed from München Franz Josef Strauss Airport, Munchen, Germany around 09:08pm (local time) yesterday.